kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 Yes.
 When the feature gate is enabled:

 1. The Job controller creates `Workload` and `PodGroup` objects for all Indexed parallel Jobs (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`) before creating pods.
-2. Jobs (`parallelism > 1` with `Indexed` completion mode) use gang scheduling, meaning all pods must be scheduled together or none are scheduled.
+2. Jobs that match the gang scheduling criteria (`parallelism > 1`, `completions = parallelism`, `completionMode: Indexed`) use gang scheduling, meaning all pods must be scheduled together or none are scheduled.
 3. Updates to `Job.spec.parallelism` are rejected for Jobs using gang scheduling.
-4. Pod creation is delayed until the `PodGroup` object is acknowledged by the scheduler.
+4. The binding of pods referencing a `PodGroup` is delayed until the `PodGroup` object exists.

 ###### Can the feature be disabled once it has been enabled (i.e. can we roll back the enablement)?